 7 ingredients of Chinese cuisine

-Chinese cuisine is not described in two words, no matter how carefully you select them.
-Tasty, healthy, original, exquisite - all this is about her, and at the same time, Chinese cuisine is always something more.
-Probably, one should not be surprised at this: the history of cooking in the Middle State goes back over three thousand years.
-It is closely connected with the culture, philosophy and way of life of the Chinese people.
+Chinese cuisine cannot be described in two words, no matter how carefully you choose them.
+Delicious, healthy, original, exquisite - all this is about her, and at the same time, Chinese cuisine is always something more.
+Probably, you shouldn't be surprised: the history of the Middle Kingdom's culinary history is more than three thousand years old.
+It is closely related to the culture, philosophy and life of the Chinese people.

 №1.
 The size